rse-tre/community/docs/events/wg_workshops/index.md

 ## Background

 The community workshops happen four times a year, with 3 sessions fully online, half-day events, and one hybrid (primarily in-person) event once a year.
-The in-person event so far has aligned nicely with RSE Con each year, however as the community builds and develops this may be updated.
+The in-person event so far has aligned nicely with [RSECon](https://rsecon23.society-rse.org/) each year, however as the community builds and develops this may be updated.

 ### Aims